 In the episode’s first third, most of the characters had retreated to the humdrum lives of people not caught-up in a massive conspiracy.
 Ian was back at his IT job, a disconcertingly older looking Grant was confined to a flat – unable to leave because he’s supposed to be dead – and Becky, suffering from Deels Syndrome, has been forced to join up with Donaldson, the self-interested scientist with a stock of the drug that helps manage the disease (Donaldson is played by a new actor, which is a shame, because Simon McBurney was great last series).

 Utopia returns at a time most appropriate.
-Suspicion of the establishment is at an all time low.
+Suspicion of the establishment is at an all time high.
 Parliament, it seems, is an unregulated hotbed of paedophilia, fraud and cover-ups.
 Newspaper editors are hacking your phone, BBC children’s entertainers are touching up your kids and the government is giving them all knighthoods.
 The world of the conspiracy theorist has come crashing into the world of the sceptic.

 Episode one of this second series played up to this conspiratorial climate, mixing real-life events with the show’s confusing world of rabbit-holes and rabbits.
 It began at the beginning, as Jessica’s father, brilliant but slightly nihilistic scientist Philip Carvel, was recruited by the nascent organisation that controlled the world of series one.